Telemedicine and Telepsychiatry Get Helpful Push

-During this national health emergency, we have created an optional feature meant to provide support for clinics, providers, and staff that have transitioned to remote delivery models.
-Read about our new option to ship the GeneSight® test kit directly to remote patients.
+During this national health emergency, we created GeneSight® at Home, an optional feature meant to provide support for clinics, providers, and staff that have transitioned to remote delivery models.
+Read instructions on how to ship the GeneSight® test kit directly to remote patients.

 Our articles are for informational purposes only and are reviewed by our Medical Information team, which includes PharmDs, MDs, and PhDs.
 Do not make any changes to your current medications or dosing without consulting your healthcare provider.

 The GeneSight test must be ordered by and used only in consultation with a healthcare provider who can prescribe medications.
 As with all genetic tests, the GeneSight test results have limitations and do not constitute medical advice.
 The test results are designed to be just one part of a larger, complete patient assessment, which would include proper diagnosis and consideration of your medical history, other medications you may be taking, your family history, and other factors.